ChrisTimperley/Wallace.jl/tutorials/symbolic.md

 **This tutorial assumes:**

 * A basic knowledge of [Julia](http://julialang.org/).
+* A basic knowledge of Koza-style genetic programming.
 * You know how to create and run a basic genetic algorithm within Wallace.
 * You know how to extend Wallace with a custom evaluator.